 - Money Song:Money for nothing and your chicks for free

 - Real Life Writes the Plot: "Money for Nothing" was inspired by the over-night sensation that was MTV.
 At the time of recording the channel was only four years old, but had already become an international mainstream success dictating the norms for the music industry for years to come.

 - Silly Love Songs: "So Far Away", which is basically the narrator missing his girl.

-- Take That!: "Money for Nothing" was a less-than-subtle critique of MTV.Now look at them yo-yo's, that's the way you do itYou play the guitar on the MTVThat ain't workin', that's the way you do itMoney for nothing and you chicks for free
+- Take That: "Money for Nothing" was a less-than-subtle critique of MTV.Now look at them yo-yo's, that's the way you do itYou play the guitar on the MTVThat ain't workin', that's the way you do itMoney for nothing and your chicks for free

 - Time Marches On: The "Money for Nothing" music video had some of the earliest CGI animation, which looks extremely primitive today, but it was considered ground-breaking in its original release.